xiangzhu70/xiangzhu70.github.io/pci_dma.md

 #### RX (hw->sw) Procedure

- 1. 1 is the same as TX
+ 1. Step #1 is the same as TX.
+Allocate packet data buffer and descriptor ring.
  2. RX setup.
 Set hw_put, hw_get and sw_put to 0.
 Set hw_get to N-1.
 This means there are N-1 data buffer slots for hardware to fill in data.
  3. Upon receiving a packet, hardware tries to send it to the host.
 It tries get space.
 It tries to advance hw_put  if hw_put+1 != hw_get.
 For jumbo packet larger than one data buffer slot, it tries to get multiple slots.
  4. Once software sees it can get enough slots, it fills data into the host data buffer (via DMA), and then advances hw_put.
 And then it sends interrupt rx_recv.